 Amended Rule 2002 requires 28 days’ notice of a hearing on Plan confirmation and 21 days’ notice of a deadline by which a creditor must object to a Plan.
 Concordantly, under Rule 3015, a creditor’s objection to a Plan must be filed at least seven days before the hearing on confirmation.

 These changes do put more burdens on creditors and tighten up important deadlines.
 It is imperative that creditors give their counsel timely notice of bankruptcy filings and gather up important documents to allow for decisions to be made regarding objections to Plans and filing of Proofs of Claim.
-The bankruptcy specialists at Fitzpatrick Lentz & Bubba, PC are ready and available to guide you through these new changes to the Rules.
+The bankruptcy attorneys at Fitzpatrick Lentz & Bubba, PC are ready and available to guide you through these new changes to the Rules.